Great Parenting Is All About Attachment

 Why do you want to be accepting and supportive (instead of controlling and threatening)?
 It helps the child feel empowered instead of shamed and disconnected.
 In other words, it strengthens the attachment.

 Great parenting is making the choice to keep the attachment strong.
-Even though it may sometimes seem like the more difficult choice in the short term, in the long term, it’s worth it.
+Even though it may sometimes feel like the more difficult choice in the short term, in the long term, it’s worth it.

 It’s always worth it to be loving, kind, empathetic, understanding, validating, and treating your child with respect and the dignity they deserve.